apache/incubator-crail/README.md

 # Crail

-Crail is a fast multi-tiered distributed file system designed from ground up for high-performance network and storage hardware.
+Crail is a fast multi-tiered distributed storage system designed from ground up for high-performance network and storage hardware.
 The unique features of Crail include:

 * Zero-copy network access from userspace using RDMA
 * Integration of multiple storage tiers such DRAM, flash and disaggregated shared storage
 * Ultra-low latencies for both meta data and data operations.
 For instance: opening, reading and closing a small file residing in the distributed DRAM tier takes 10-15 microseconds, which is in the same ballpark as some of the fastest RDMA-based key/value stores
 * High-performance sequential read/write operations: For instance: read operations on large files residing in the distributed DRAM tier are typically limited only by the performance of the network
 * Very low CPU consumption: a single core sharing both application and file system client can drive sequential read/write operations at the speed of up to 100Gbps and more
-* Asynchronous file system API leveraging the asynchronous nature of RDMA-based networking hardware
+* Asynchronous API leveraging the asynchronous nature of RDMA-based networking hardware
 * Extensible plugin architecture: new storage tiers tailored to specific hardware can be added easily

 Crail is implemented in Java offering a Java API which integrates directly with the Java off-heap memory.
 Crail is designed for performance critical temporary data within a scope of a rack or two.
 It currently does not provide fault tolerance